Updated on 10/15/2020

 Have you ever stayed in a relationship that you know you’d insist your friend get out of if the tables were turned?

 It’s exhilarating in the beginning.
-When a rush of early feelings come on fast and furious for someone new, the excitement can be all consuming.
+When a rush of early feelings comes on fast and furious for someone new the excitement can be all consuming.
 But, when that wave of chemistry starts feeling more like a catastrophic tsunami, it’s important to know how to get back to dry land.

-This sequence of events can happen so fast that a person misses that they’ve even been swept up in a narcissist’s storm.
+This sequence of events in abusive relationships can happen so fast that a person often misses that they’ve even been swept up in a narcissist’s storm.
 What is it about these toxic individuals that makes them just so…magnetic?
 And why is it so hard to break a bond with people like this?

 The more we learn about narcissistic personality traits, the more we can understand the psychological reasons that drive people to stay in unhealthy relationships.

 If you’ve ever observed a relationship that made you question whether it was love or abuse, then you’ve witnessed the toxic power of a trauma bond.
 Trauma bonding, a unique form of manipulation, is defined by repetitive behaviors, in which a narcissist operates within a cycle of abuse, resulting in an attachment bond, or trauma bond that is strengthened with every repeated misdeed.